-Even though the mean values are slightly higher, they are still in agreement with the input profile within the error-bars.
+Even though the mean values are slightly higher, they are still in agreement with the input profile within the error bars.
 Another point worth mentioning is that the errors on both the density and velocity dispersion profiles are almost always well within $10 \%$.
-The high errors on $\langle v_z \rangle$ near the centre of the filament are not because of anything physical, but because the denominator approaches zero at this point.
-Also, the high errors on $\langle v_r \rangle$ closer to the spine (low $r$) are because the radial velocity dispersion is high in this region.
-The increase in errors away from the spine is , again, because the denominator approaches zero.
+The large errors on $\langle v_z \rangle$ near the centre of the filament are not because of anything physical, but because the denominator approaches zero at this point.
+Also, the large errors on $\langle v_r \rangle$ closer to the spine (small $r$) are because the radial velocity dispersion is high in this region.
+The increase in errors away from the spine is, again, because the denominator approaches zero.
 Thus, we have shown that both \filgen\ and \filapt\ perform extremely well when $r_f$ is much smaller than the maximum $R_\kappa$ of the spine, and the filament spine is well estimated.